junxit/us-congress-bills-111/metadata.md

 - 2009-05-13 — Introduced in House
 - 2009-05-13 — Introduced in House
 - 2009-05-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-07-30 — Placed on the Union Calendar, Calendar No. 133.
+- 2009-07-30 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-239.
+- 2009-07-30 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-239.